How To Stop Being Emotional: Strategies To Communicate Your Feelings

 To hit the “pause” button during an emotional moment, consider strategies like counting to 100 or reciting the alphabet backward.
 You may also use that brief window of time to stop, breathe, and acknowledge your feelings before expressing your emotions.

-Create a list of coping strategies
+Create a list of strategies to cope with feeling stress and emotional moments

 You may not always be able to predict or fully prepare for an emotional or stressful moment.
 Still, you can create a personalized list of coping strategies that consistently make you feel better.
 After reflecting on your feelings, reach into your emotional “toolkit” of tried-and-true coping mechanisms.